whoeevee/Eevee.apk/README.md

 # Eevee.apk

-I decided to post the source code of the Eevee application on GitHub for fun. it still has some native C++ functions, which I used to make it a little harder to decompile the application.
+I decided to post the source code of the Eevee application on GitHub for fun.
+It still has some native C++ functions, which I used to make it a little harder to decompile the application.

 This is my first experience with Android programming.